torvalds/linux/Documentation/process/backporting.rst

 written record of where the patch came from!

-Note that if you are submitting a patch for stable, the format is slightly different; the first line after the subject line needs tobe either::
+Note that if you are submitting a patch for stable, the format is slightly different; the first line after the subject line needs to be either::

     commit <upstream commit> upstream